soultice/fips/README.md

-# Moxy - mock and proxy within seconds
+# Pluggable Injecting Mock and Proxy Server - in short P.I.M.P.S - mock and proxy within seconds

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

 ## About

-Moxy provides three different functionalities: It can function as a Mock server, it can function as a simple proxy server, and it can be a mixture of both, manipulating responses on the fly - defined by your own rules.
-As such, moxy is best used if you wish to quickly setup an endpoint and test it in your application - the backend work is currently blocked?
+P.I.M.P.S provides three different functionalities: It can function as a Mock server, it can function as a simple proxy server, and it can be a mixture of both, manipulating responses on the fly - defined by your own rules.
+As such, P.I.M.P.S is best used if you wish to quickly setup an endpoint and test it in your application - the backend work is currently blocked?
 No problem.
-Start the moxy application and host a mock endpoint while proxying the remainders of your endpoints to the actual backend.
+Start the application and host a mock endpoint while proxying the remainders of your endpoints to the actual backend.

 ## Installation